DecisionsDev/odm-docker-kubernetes/platform/gcloud/README_GATEWAY.md

 ![Architecture](images/architecture.png)

 The ODM on Kubernetes Docker images are available in the [IBM Entitled Registry](https://www.ibm.com/cloud/container-registry).
 The ODM Helm chart is available in the [IBM Helm charts repository](https://github.com/IBM/charts).
-> [!IMPORTANT]
-> **Deployment Options:**
->
-> There are three ways to expose ODM services on GKE:
->
-> 1. **GKE Ingress (Default - Documented in this README):** Uses the [GKE Ingress controller](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) with container-native load balancing.
-This is the standard approach documented in the steps below.
->
-> 2. **GKE Gateway API (Recommended for Advanced Features):** Uses the [GKE Gateway API](https://cloud.google.com/kubernetes-engine/docs/concepts/gateway-api) which provides more advanced routing capabilities, better session affinity management, and is the future direction for Kubernetes networking.
-See the [GKE Gateway API deployment guide](README_GATEWAY.md).
->
-> 3. **NGINX Ingress Controller (Deprecated):** The [NGINX Ingress Controller deployment guide](README_NGINX.md) is deprecated and will be removed in the coming months.
-Please use GKE Ingress or GKE Gateway API instead.

 ## Included components